react-boilerplate/react-boilerplate/docs/css/sanitize.md

-Sanitize.css is a PostCSS plugin that makes browsers render elements more in line with developer expectations (e.g. having the box model set to a cascading `box-sizing: border-box`) and preferences (since its defaults can be individually overridden).
+Sanitize.css is a PostCSS plugin that makes browsers render elements more in line with developer expectations (e.g. having the box model set to a cascading `box-sizing: border-box`) and preferences (its defaults can be individually overridden).

-It was selected over older projects such as `normalize.css` and `reset.css` due to its greater flexibility and better alignment with CSSNext features like CSS variables.
+It was selected over older projects like `normalize.css` and `reset.css` due to its greater flexibility and better alignment with CSSNext features such as CSS variables.

 See the [official documentation](https://github.com/10up/sanitize.css) for more